Hadrian's Wall: Dimensions

-The length of the wall was 80 Roman miles, equivalent to 73 modern miles; or 117 kilometres (1 Roman mile is equivalent to 1,620 yards; or 1,480 metres).
+The length of the wall was 80 Roman miles, equivalent to 73 modern miles or 117 kilometres (1 Roman mile is equivalent to 1,620 yards or 1,480 metres).
 This traversed the entire width of the island, from Bowness-on-Solway in the west to Wallsend on the River Tyne in the east.
-Not long after construction began, the wall's width was reduced from the originally planned 10 ft to about 8 ft, or even less depending on the terrain.
+Not long after construction began, the wall's thickness was reduced from the originally planned 10 ft to about 8 ft, or even less depending on the terrain.
 Some sections were originally constructed of turf and timber, eventually replaced by stone years or decades later.

+None of the wall stands to its original height.
 Bede, a monk and historian who died in 735, wrote that the wall stood 12 ft high, with evidence suggesting it could have been a few feet higher at its formation.
 Along the length of the wall there was a watch-tower turret every third of a mile, also providing shelter and living accommodation for Roman troops.